jorge-martinez-gil/graphcodebert-feature-integration/README.md

 ### Repository Contents

 - `graphcodebert_fint.ipynb`: Jupyter Notebook that includes the full implementation of the model, from data loading and preprocessing to training, evaluation, and results interpretation.
 Detailed comments and documentation are provided within the notebook.
+It is optimized to be used in Google Colab since the use of a GPU is highly recommended.
+- `fine-tunning-graphcodebert-karnalim-with-features.py`: The source code in the form of a standard python app.

 ## 🛠️ Methodology